julien-IA/julien-IA/README.md

 - 👋 Bonjour, Je m'appelle Julien.
-- Actuellement je suis Analyste programmeur.
+- Actuellement je suis Product owner
-- En parallèle  je suis étudiant Ingénieur IA chez openclassrooms.

 <!---
 julien-IA/julien-IA is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.